 Participants attending the school must have familiarity with the Unix command line, and some level of programming experience.
 Participating in the ACENET Basics Series would be a great foundation for the school.
 Laptop required.

 Lunches will be provided.
 A limited number of residence rooms are being held until May 27th at the University of Kings College.
 To reserve a room, click here.
-Note that participants are responsible for making their own room arrangements as well as the costs.
+Note that participants are responsible for making their own room arrangements as well as for the associated costs.

 The Digital Humanities Summer Institute provides an ideal environment for discussing and learning about new computing technologies and how they are influencing teaching, research, dissemination, creation, and preservation in different disciplines, via a community-based approach.

 A time of intensive coursework, seminars, and lectures, participants at DHSI share ideas and methods, and develop expertise in using advanced technologies.
 Every summer, the institute brings together faculty, staff, and students from the Arts, Humanities, Library, and Archives communities as well as independent scholars and participants from areas beyond.
 More information